A British Royal Yacht for the 21st Century

 Midships, ascending from visitor reception up to the top deck is a broad viewing gallery and core atrium.
 This opens up the interior decks into a central space to enjoy the outside view in safety and comfort.
 This becomes a focal point for casual meetings and conversation, with space for terraced gardens and calming waterfall feature if desired.
 With a suitable interior this could also offer space for a theatre for lectures, conferences or entertainment.

 Michael Bond’s work for the Rumbler Sport Tank is translated into the High Liner through the new hybrid carbon-neutral engine system.
 This aims to deliver more power-to-weight than conventional engines and drive the ship at higher speeds for sprints when needed using stern jets rather than propellers.
-The clean carbon-neutral engine technology inherent in this system has the potential to deliver a world export industry worth, in Michael’s estimation, many billions of pounds a year and thousands of British manufacturing jobs if fully approved by the government.
+The cleaner carbon-neutral engine technology inherent in this system has the potential to deliver a world export industry worth, in Michael’s estimation, many billions of pounds a year and thousands of British manufacturing jobs if fully approved by the government.

 The High Liner is designed to function as an expedition superyacht, capable of safe and comfortable exploration into arctic environments.
 This includes some ice breaker capability if any owner wishes to explore the most extreme frozen ends of the world.
 This is another reason for the extensive enclosure of the upper structure, insulated, air conditioned and hardened against extreme weather and sea conditions likely to be met anywhere in the world.